aragorn2101/SlackBuilds/README.md

 # SlackBuilds
-Contains SlackBuilds scripts for several packages
+Contains SlackBuilds scripts for several packages.
+Each SlackBuild can also be found at https://slackbuilds.org